denten-courses/formal-methods-one/README.md

 Proper names.
 Named entities.
 Nouns and objects.

 - Searle, John R., 1958, “Proper Names”, Mind, 67(266): 166–173.
-- “Toward a Computational Archaeology of Fictional Space.”
-New Literary History 49, no. 1 (2018): 119–47.
 - Selections from Kenton Rambsy, *The Geographies of African American Short Fiction* (Univ.
   Press of Mississippi, 2022).